Jinyi-Liu/Jinyi-Liu.github.io/_pages/about.md

 I am a second-year Ph.D. student in Business Analytics at the Haslam College of Business, University of Tennessee, Knoxville, under the supervision of Prof. <a href='https://sites.google.com/view/tinglianghuang'><strong>Tingliang Huang</strong></a>.

-Before I came to Knoxville, I earned my Bachelor of Economics in Finance from the University of Science and Technology of China, during which I took a lot of mathematics and statistics courses.
-After that, I received a Master of Arts in Economics from the University of Rochester in May 2022.

 Currently, I am interested in the interface between operation management and marketing.
-Please feel free to connect me on LinkedIn or send me an email if you have any questions or want to know more about me.
+Besides, I am also interested in the application of machine learning in business analytics.